 Final Words

 When talking about military and tactical equipment, the topic of camouflage always comes up, and so are the ghillie suits!
-Precisely, the ghillie suit is also a type of camouflage used to resemble the background or environment.
+Precisely, the ghillie suit is also a type of camouflage to resemble the background or environment.

 Moreover, to your surprise, not only can you have ready-made ghillie suits or camouflage, but also, you can make your own.
 So do you want to know how to make ghillie suits?